DanielHJacobsen/markdown-cv/index.md

 Capgemini, *Software Engineer - Consultant*
 <br>
 <br>
-At Capgemini, I worked as a software engineer on a major booking system for the healthcare system.
-I quickly grew in his role (eg Java 8 OCA certification) and worked with a variety of development tools and services – all within an established SCRUM project.
+At Capgemini, the consultant worked as a software engineer on a major booking system for the healthcare system.
+The consultant quickly grew in his role (eg Java 8 OCA certification) and worked with a variety of development tools and services – all within an established SCRUM project.
 <br>
 <br>
-During this employment, I gained an in-depth insight into what it means to work with legacy code, including the caveats and precautions that should be taken into account in order to work safely and efficiently in a 15+ year old codebase.
+During this employment, the consultant gained an in-depth insight into what it means to work with legacy code, including the caveats and precautions that should be taken into account in order to work safely and efficiently in a 15+ year old codebase.

 ### Skills utilized
 [![Javascript Badge](https://img.shields.io/badge/JavaScript-{{page.color}}?logo=javascript&labelColor=black)](#)